sdkramer/websiteLE/README.md

-#Sample Website
+# Sample Website

-This is a sample website made as a learning aid, as part of working though the Learn Enough Git to be Dangerous.
+This is a practice website, made as part of the work for the course [*Learn Enough Git to be Dangerous*](https://www.learnenough.com/git-tutorial).